Fred A. Henderich: Buildings

 Henderich also took advantage of the area's natural resources to bring the Mediterranean Revival style to Florida in civic architecture.
 After the original Flagler Hospital was destroyed by fire in 1916, Mary Lily Kenan (the widow of Henry Flagler) and the hospital's ladies auxiliary raised funds toward construction of a new building.
 The new Flagler Hospital opened in 1921, designed by Henderich with a stucco shell dash exterior and a red tile roof.
+It was demolished in the late 20th century, and replaced by a new complex south of town.

-In 1925, Henderich designed a masonry structure at 120 Martin Luther King Ave (then Central Avenue) which served as Saint Augustine's first public high school for African-Americans.
+In 1925, Henderich designed a masonry structure at 102 Martin Luther King Ave (then Central Avenue) which served as Saint Augustine's first public high school for African-Americans.
 The Colored School was renamed Excelsior in 1928 and served as Lincolnville's community center for over forty years.
 It was retired as a high school in 1968 and reopened as the Excelsior Museum and Cultural Center in 2005.

 Henderich's major Florida buildings include: